mattias-p/netbase/README.md

 Netbase reimplements a small part of Zonemaster Engine and replaces most but not all of Zonemaster LDNS.

-The part of LDNS that is left out from Netbase is the fallback mechanism for switching protocols when a truncated response is received.
+One part of LDNS that is left out from Netbase is the fallback mechanism for switching protocols when a truncated response is received.
 It's helpful to have a record of the truncated response when debugging, so this mechanism is best implemented above the caching layer.
 Since Netbase is all about the caching it seems like a bad idea to add features below the Netbase interface but above the cache layer.

+Another part of LDNS that is left out from Netbase is the libidn bindings.
+We should look into other ways to provide these bindings.
+E.g. these bindings could be moved to Engine, or maybe there is a third party library we could depend on.

 #### Stage 0: Reference benchmark